The Team

 Kater hiney

-Kater Hiney holds a Master’s of Science Degree in Animal Sciences from the University of Hawaii at Manoa and a Bachelor’s Degree in Marine Science from the University of Hawaii at Hilo.
+Kater holds a Master’s of Science Degree in Animal Sciences from the University of Hawaii at Manoa and a Bachelor’s Degree in Marine Science from the University of Hawaii at Hilo.
 Previously Kater worked as the Hawaii Day-Use Mooring Buoy Coordinator for Malama Kai Foundation.
 Kater has been sharing her biological knowledge with students and the public for over 20 years.
 She is very familiar with a wide array of scientific subjects with her expertise being marine science, seabird biology, and ocean conservation.
-Currently, Kater is working as an education specialist assisting Malama Kai Foundation facilitating monthly Reef Talks, and working to educate future generations and the public through community grants.
+Currently, Kater is working as an education specialist assisting Malama Kai Foundation working to educate future generations and the public about

 ilene Grossman